 We asked animator Rolf Lindberg to make friction more noticeable when the cogwheel moved (which he did), and similarly in other animations too.
-In fact, the tricky issue of how to represent friction in a technical rigours way in 3D, became an interesting research question for us, and we also tried to insert various forms of frcitions in virtual reality.
+In fact, the tricky issue of how to represent friction in a technical rigours way in 3D, became an interesting research question for us, and we also tried to insert various forms of frictions in our virtual reality model.